Ercenk/ContosoAMPBasic/README.md

 -   **I make frequent changes to this repo as I discover new things with the marketplace API.
 Please check back often.**

+You can also find a short [video published on the Azure Friday channel](https://www.youtube.com/watch?v=2Oaq5dHczMY)  to see the experience, and a brief explanation.

 In the sections below you will find

 1. [Integrating a Software as a Solution with Azure Marketplace](#Integrating-a-Software-as-a-Solution-with-Azure-Marketplace)